digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/transfer.rst

 used by our holding implementation.

 .. image:: ../../images/interface_hierarchy.png
-  :alt: A diagram of t he interface hierarchy.
-From left to right, Disclosure, Holding,
+  :alt: A diagram of the interface hierarchy.
+From left to right, Disclosure, Lockable, Holding,
-        Transferable, and Fungible are each linked by arrows pointing left.
-Below is an arrow, also pointing left, labelled Implements.
+        and Transferable are each linked by arrows pointing left.
+Additionally, Fungible is located above from Transferable, and has an arrow pointing to Holding.
+All arrows are labelled Implements.

 We use ``coerceInterfaceContractId`` to convert the :ref:`Holding.I <type-daml-finance-interface-holding-base-base-14854>`